-Cultural Studies is an interdisciplinary field of study in which culture is understood not just as textual or artistic products like books, music or films, but in the broader sense of dynamic and complexly patterned ways of life.
-A major in Cultural Studies introduces you to critical approaches used in the study of a wide variety of cultural forms and practices.
+Cultural Studies is an interdisciplinary field of study in which culture is understood not just as textual or artistic products like books, music or films, but as dynamic ways of participating in, making sense of and relating to others in our contemporary world.
+A major in Cultural Studies introduces you to study of a wide variety of cultural forms and practices.
 It cultivates critical thinking and an ability to intervene in surrounding social, political and scholarly debates.

 Culture shapes our understanding of who we are and the world we share.
 Cultural Studies explores the cultural aspects of a range of topics, including youth, race, class, nation, gender, consumption, everyday life, popular media and the environment.
 It will provide you with tools to analyse cultural practices, representations, identities and power.